<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p style="font-size: 16px;">In digital photography, the &#8220;sidecar&#8221; file associated with a raw image file typically contains metadata and adjustments made to the image, including exposure adjustments, white balance, and other non-destructive edits.
 The sidecar file is often in XML format (commonly using the .xmp extension) and is separate from the original raw image file.</p>

-<p style="font-size: 16px;">The sidecar file records the changes you&#8217;ve made to the image in your editing software without altering the original raw data.
+<p style="font-size: 16px;">The sidecar file records the changes you&#8217;ve made to the image in your editing software without altering the original RAW data.
 When you open the raw file in the same or compatible software, these adjustments are applied according to the information stored in the sidecar file.
 This allows for flexibility, as you can adjust or revert changes without losing any original image data.</p>

 ]]></content:encoded>